 St. Theresa’s Catholic Church has about 2,400 members, and on Sundays there are three worship services with an average attendance of about 800 worshipers.

 The Most Rev. Martin Igwe Uzoukwu, bishop of Minna Diocese, said at a press conference at the church site today that the destruction amounted to an attack on area Christians.

 “I call this an act of terrorism leveled against my people who went to church to celebrate the Holy Day of Christmas,” Uzoukwu said.
-“The Boko Haram group has claimed responsibility for this crime against us and the entire people of Niger state.”
+“The an extremist group that is located primarily in Northern Nigeria group has claimed responsibility for this crime against us and the entire people of Niger state.”

 The attack on the Madalla church marks the second time in eight months that a parish of the Catholic Church has been attacked, he said, the first having taken place in April, when Muslims set fire to St. Augustine’s Catholic Church at Angwan Kaje, in the city of Minna.

 “Reflecting on the ugly and unfortunate but avoidable incident in Madalla, I stare at the fact that we have lost more than 40 people, with many others wounded, maybe maimed forever,” he said.

 Uzoukwu urged all Christians to forgive the attackers and to remain steadfast in the Christian faith.